katinathongvong/anki-domc/README.md

 ### TODO:
 - Make the card creation process a little more user friendly.
 I don't like the idea of having THREE fields for one different option, but I don't see a way to have multiple values for one field without introducing higher chances of user error.
 - Test the cards on mobile.
 Not sure if they work or if they would be difficult to view.
+- Make the styling prettier, eventually, because I can!
 - Pray there are no bugs.

 ## License and Credits